tgrey2024/p1-sereniteen/README.md

 ![resources_mobile](https://github.com/user-attachments/assets/1d846b82-6c69-4d47-a009-9ba15f38cbed)

 Similar scores were obtained on the audits for desktops.
 Aside from warnings about minor delays caused by the incorporation of links to Bootstrap, Google Fonts, etc., the main improvement that could be implemented is on the images, particularly on the tradeoff between quality and reduced filesize to reduce loading time.

+### Bugs yet to be Fixed
+* A gap appears on the right on the medium-sized devices
+* A review of spacing, margins and padding to make sure each element has well-placed on the page with plenty of breathing space
+* Scrolling can sometimes move the navbar up and down
+* Add more content on how to cope with specific stressors, like exams, social media, peer pressure and bullying.
+* Links to more activity guides, checklists and questionnaire could be added.

 [Back to top](#top)